gauthamys/UIC_CS441_HW1/README.md

 ## Results
-1. WordCount Results are found in `/src/main/resources/wordcount.txt`
+1. WordCount Results are found in `/src/main/resources/wordcount.txt` (Vocabulary Size result in last line of file, emitted by reducer)
 2. Embedding Results are found in `/src/main/resources/embeddings.txt`
 3. Cosine Results are found in `/src/main/resources/similarity.txt`